DecompGAIL: Learning Realistic Traffic Behaviors with Decomposed Multi-Agent Generative Adversarial Imitation Learning: Experiments

 \subsection{Performance (Q2)}

 To address Q2, we evaluate \textbf{DecompGAIL} against state-of-the-art baselines on the WOSAC 2025 leaderboard.

 \paragraph{Baselines.}

-We compare with six tokenized models~\cite{smartR1,rlftsim2025,zhang2025trajtok,zhang2024closed,wu2024smart,peng2025infgen} and a continuous model~\cite{lin2025revisit}, spanning: (i) naive BC methods~\cite{wu2024smart,zhang2025trajtok,peng2025infgen}; (ii) BC with data augmentation~\cite{zhang2024closed,lin2025revisit}; and (iii) RL-based approaches~\cite{smartR1,rlftsim2025}.
-Specifically, SMART-R1~\cite{smartR1} applies R1-style reinforcement fine-tuning.
-SMART-tiny-RLFTSim~\cite{rlftsim2025} directly optimizes the realism meta-metric as a reward for RL fine-tuning the SMART-tiny model~\cite{wu2024smart}.
-TrajTok~\cite{zhang2025trajtok} enhances SMART by introducing a trajectory tokenizer with better coverage, symmetry, and robustness, along with spatial-aware label smoothing.
-SMART-tiny-CLSFT~\cite{zhang2024closed} augments training via expert-guided online trajectory generation to mitigate \emph{covariate shift}.
-UniMM~\cite{lin2025revisit} employs a continuous Gaussian mixture model with expert-guided data augmentation.
-InfGen~\cite{peng2025infgen} models the entire scene as a sequence of tokens—including agent states, motion vectors, and traffic signals—and uses a Transformer to autoregressively simulate traffic.
+We compare both tokenized models~\citep{smartR1,rlftsim2025,zhang2025trajtok,zhang2024closed,wu2024smart,peng2025infgen,wang2025llm} and continuous model~\citep{lin2025revisit}, covering a broad spectrum of learning paradigms: \begin{itemize} \item Naive BC~\citep{wu2024smart,zhang2025trajtok,peng2025infgen}; \item BC with data augmentation~\citep{zhang2024closed,lin2025revisit}; \item RL–based finetuning approaches~\citep{wang2025llm,smartR1,rlftsim2025}. \end{itemize} Specifically, SMART-R1~\citep{smartR1} applies R1-style reinforcement fine-tuning.
+SMART-tiny-RLFTSim~\citep{rlftsim2025} directly optimizes the realism meta-metric as a reward for RL fine-tuning the SMART-tiny model~\citep{wu2024smart}.
+TrajTok~\citep{zhang2025trajtok} enhances SMART by introducing a trajectory tokenizer with better coverage, symmetry, and robustness, along with spatial-aware label smoothing.
+SMART-tiny-CLSFT~\citep{zhang2024closed} augments training via expert-guided online trajectory generation to mitigate \emph{covariate shift}.
+UniMM~\citep{lin2025revisit} employs a continuous Gaussian mixture model with expert-guided data augmentation.
+LLM2AD~\citep{wang2025llm} integrates GRPO post-training with test-time search and clustering on a larger SMART backbone equipped with enhanced tokenization and positional encoding.
+InfGen~\citep{peng2025infgen} models the entire scene as a sequence of tokens—including agent states, motion vectors, and traffic signals—and uses a Transformer to autoregressively simulate traffic.

 \paragraph{Results.}

 As reported in \cref{tab:waymo}, \textbf{DecompGAIL} achieves the best realism meta-metric and consistently outperforms all baselines on interactive metrics, while remaining competitive on kinematic and map-based scores.
 Its relatively higher minADE can be attributed to the fact that our method prioritizes matching feature distributions between expert and policy trajectories, rather than optimizing for distance-based similarity.
 Overall, these results demonstrate that \textbf{DecompGAIL} fine-tuning delivers substantial improvements in the realism of traffic simulation.